course-fish274-2019/JoellePollastro/README.md

 ggplot2

 Files in order of use week 7:

-JoellePollastro/scripts/Fish-analysis.R -- exercises for week 7 assignment
+scripts/Fish-analysis.R -- exercises for week 7 assignment

-JoellePollastro/data/Gaeta_etal_CLC_data_1.csv -- data from online with fish data (lakeID, scalelength, fishID, etc. )
+data/Gaeta_etal_CLC_data_1.csv -- data from online with fish data (lakeID, scalelength, fishID, etc. )

-JoellePollastro/figures/scale_hist_by_length.jpeg -- image answers Q5 on assignment of hostogram with new bin size (bins=80)
+figures/scale_hist_by_length.jpeg -- image answers Q5 on assignment of hostogram with new bin size (bins=80)

+JoellePollastro.Rproj -- metadata about this project

+.gitignore -- files that aren't getting pushed, not important